Path Channels and Plan Extension Kernels: a Mechanistic Description of Planning in a Sokoban RNN

 We verify the channel labels by performing causal interventions on the channels.
 We modify the channel activations based on their labels to make the agent take a different action than the one originally predicted by the network.
-We collect a dataset of 10,000 transitions by running the network on the Boxoban levels \citep{boxobanlevels}, measuring the fraction of transitions where the intervention succeeds at causing the agent to take any alternate target action, following the approach of \Citet{taufeeque2024planningrecurrentneuralnetwork}. \Cref{tab:ci-scores} shows high intervention scores for every group except the agent-movement channels.
-The lower score for agent-movement channels is because they are causally relevant only when the agent is not pushing a box, a condition we did not filter for.
-We also compare our results to probes trained by \Citet{taufeeque2024planningrecurrentneuralnetwork} to predict box and agent movements and find that intervening based on our channel labels is more effective than using their probes.
-In \cref{app:label-verification-linear-regression}, we further validate our channel labels.
+We collect a dataset of 10,000 transitions by running the network on the Boxoban levels \citep{boxobanlevels}, measuring the fraction of transitions where the intervention succeeds at causing the agent to take any alternate target action, following the approach of \Citet{taufeeque2024planningrecurrentneuralnetwork}. \Cref{tab:ci-scores} shows high intervention scores for every group except the agent-movement channels, with the PNA interventions achieving state of the art causal intervention scores as compared to the probe-based approaches in \Citet{taufeeque2024planningrecurrentneuralnetwork} and \Citet{bush2025interpreting}.

+The lower score for agent-movement channels is because they are causally relevant only when the agent is not pushing a box, which we did not filter for. \cref{app:label-verification-linear-regression} further validates our channel labels.

-We thus conclude that the network's plan resides primarily within the identified box-movement and agent-movement channels, which are mapped to the next action through the GNA/PNA channels.
-In \cref{sec:plan-to-action}, we explain the mechanisms that map these plans to the next actions.
+\paragraph{Conclusion.} We thus conclude that the network primarily represents its plan in the activations of the identified box-movement and agent-movement channels.
+These plans are then mapped to the next action through the group next action and pooled next action channels, explained in \cref{sec:plan-to-action}.